Condzi/rt/notes/plan.md

 # June - Preparation phase
-- [ ] Project utilities (logger, file management, error management)
+- [X] Project utilities (logger, file management, error management)
-- [ ] DirectX 11 renderer pipeline for immediate, debug shapes (2D and 3D?)
+- [X] DirectX 11 renderer pipeline for immediate, debug 2D shapes
-- [ ] ImGui
+- [X] ImGui

-Revise the plan because the collision aspect is a bit of an umbrealla term.
-Are we gonna implement some simple AABB collisions, or some actual physics?
-Maybe RT + collision detection can yield some cool effects...?
+Start with the Compute Shaders?
+What are the downsides of Coding Adventure & Raytraycing in One Weekeend?
+Can I combine them somehow to get something better?

 # July - Prototyping
 - [ ] Balls rendering